jaimegag/scdf-zone/README.md

 1. S3 resource Bucket name:

   This resource points to `jaguilar-releases` bucket.
-Make sure to change the `pipeline.yml`, `register-maven-app.sh` and `update-maven-app.sh` files to point to another bucket you have r/w access to.
+Make sure to change the `ci/pipeline.yml`, `ci/register-maven-app.sh` and `ci/update-maven-app.sh` files to point to another bucket you have r/w access to.

 1. SCDF Server base URL:

   The scripts target a specific PCF (PAS) System URL where the SCDF has been deployed.
-Make sure to change the `register-maven-app.sh` and `update-maven-app.sh` files to use a different base URL for a SCDF server you have access to.
+Make sure to change the `ci/register-maven-app.sh` and `ci/update-maven-app.sh` files to use a different base URL for a SCDF server you have access to.

 1. PCF credentials:

   The scripts use specific PCF (PAS) credentials to get an Oauth token with which we can access the SCDF Server APIs.
-Make sure to change the `register-maven-app.sh` and `update-maven-app.sh` files to use a different credentials to be able to get a token from the PCF install you are using.
+Make sure to change the `ci/register-maven-app.sh` and `ci/update-maven-app.sh` files to use a different credentials to be able to get a token from the PCF install you are using.